Hydrospheredata/hydro-profiler/README.md

 Dockerfile for backend part of profiler.
 This image can be used as part of Hydrosphere architecture or as independent project composed with profiler-fe.

-By default app starts on 5000 post.
+**Important**

+Build it with command ```docker build . -t profiler -f profiler/Dockerfile``` from root dir, because we need to handle relative path with static files

-Exposes ```/static``` endpoint for serving static frontend files.
+Service exposes ```/static``` endpoint for serving static frontend files(need for micro-frontend).
+By default service listens to 5000 port.

 #### ```profiler-fe/Dockerfile```